oleksiikolomiietssnapp/swift-coverage-action/sample/README.md

 # Sample Multi-Target Swift Package

-This is a sample Swift Package with **two targets** to demonstrate the Swift Coverage Action's ability to handle multiple targets and generate proper coverage reports.
+This is a sample Swift Package with **three targets** to demonstrate the Swift Coverage Action's ability to handle multiple targets and generate proper coverage reports.

 ## Package Structure